VincentRubin/Neural_Terra-i/setup/README.txt

 base conda
 matplotlib

-Scripts :
+Install the dependencies with the script conda_install_needs.bat or create a new conda environment with the file conda_environment.yml.

-	Windows : In a command line prompt, activate the wanted conda env then start the .bat.
+Scripts : Windows : In a command line prompt, activate the wanted conda env then start the .bat.
-		  Neural_Terra-i work with Python 3.6)
+	  (Neural_Terra-i work with Python 3.6)

+Use the yml file : conda env create -f conda_environment.yml